 - Family therapy

 We offer both residential treatment for panic disorders or a partial hospitalization program (PHP).
 Our residential program offers therapeutic interventions and care from an expert team of licensed therapists and other mental health specialists.
 You will benefit from comprehensive therapeutic programming and round-the clock support while being able to fully focus on your health.
 Patients who receive treatment for panic disorder and panic attacks in our PHP participate in full days of structured care with the option to return home at night and on the weekends.

-At Neuroscience Research Institute our panic attack treatment consists of evidence-based methods and therapeutic interventions that can help women and men return to the satisfying lives they once knew.
+At Neuroscience Institute our panic attack treatment consists of evidence-based methods and therapeutic interventions that can help women and men return to the satisfying lives they once knew.
 Your treatment journey is unique, but you are never alone.
-Neuroscience Research Institute is here to help.
+Neuroscience Institute is here to help.